iBEAMS: A Unified Framework for Secure and Energy-Efficient ISAC-MIMO Systems leveraging Bayesian Enhanced learning, and Adaptive Game-Theoretic Multi-Layer Strategies: Problem Formulation

 \subsection{Friendly-Jamming (FJ) and Geometry-Aware Refinement}

-Friendly-jamming schemes in secure wireless networks typically rely on pre-selected or static jammer sets, often ignoring (i) how jammer activation interacts with user secrecy rates under dynamic CSI and mobility, (ii) the geometric relationship between legitimate users and eavesdroppers, and (iii) the explicit energy cost of sustaining multi-node jamming.
+FJ schemes in secure wireless networks typically rely on pre-selected or static jammer sets, often ignoring (i) how jammer activation interacts with user secrecy rates under dynamic CSI and mobility, (ii) the geometric relationship between legitimate users and eavesdroppers, and (iii) the explicit energy cost of sustaining multi-node jamming.
 As a result, jamming resources are frequently over-provisioned as wasting power or poorly targeted with insufficient secrecy gain, and the resulting designs do not explicitly optimize SEE.
-To address this problem, iBEAMS introduces a FJ optimization that is jointly driven by secrecy performance, network geometry, and power constraints.
-Each HN can act either as a legitimate transmitter or as a cooperative jammer.
 Let $\mathsf{Jam}(u)\in\{0,1\}$ denote the binary role of HN $u$, and $n_J = \sum_{u\in\mathcal{A}}\mathsf{Jam}(u)$, the number of active jammers.Thus, a canonical FJ design problem can be written as

 where $\mathbf{g}$ is the aggregate jamming beamforming vector, $P_{\mathrm{FJ}}$ is the total jamming power, and $P_{\mathrm{leak}}^{(u)}$ bounds interference leakage toward legitimate users.
-Within iBEAMS, this theoretical FJ problem is addressed in two tightly coupled stages, aligned with Algorithms \ref{Algorithm_2}, and \ref{algorithm_3}.
+Within iBEAMS, this theoretical FJ problem is addressed in two tightly coupled stages, aligned with Algorithms \ref{Algorithm_2} and \ref{algorithm_3}.